digipost/signature-api-client-dotnet/docs/_v5_x/1_setup.md

 ## The documentation for sending and error handling is moved

- The documentation for v5 is moved to [signering docs](https://signering-docs.readthedocs.io/en/latest/index.html).
+ The documentation for v5 has moved to [signering docs](https://signering-docs.readthedocs.io/en/latest/index.html).
 All older versions can still be browsed here.